mmeents/StaticExtensions/README.md

-# MMExts
+# StaticExtensions
-One Extension for all to use
+- Extensions for all